Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph: Experiments

 \subsection{Models and Metrics}

-In the next experiments, our proposed BiGGNN-BiGGNN-EBiMPM (G-G-E) model is compared with the following baselines: \begin{itemize} \item {BiMPM \cite{wang2017bilateral}:} an LSTM-based model for text matching; \item {EBiMPM:} adding an attention layer and an enhanced representation layer on BiMPM. \item {BERT \cite{devlin2018bert}:} a shared BERT model to encode the question sequence and the subgraph triples sequence; \item {BiGGNN-BiGGNN (G-G):} both question graph and sub-KSG are encoded by a BiGGNN respectively; \end{itemize}
+In the next experiments, our proposed BiGGNN-BiGGNN-EBiMPM (G-G-E) model is compared with the following baselines: \begin{itemize} \item {BiMPM \cite{wang2017bilateral}:} an LSTM-based model for text matching; \item {EBiMPM:} BiMPM with an attention layer and an enhanced representation layer; \item {BERT \cite{devlin2018bert}:} a shared BERT model to encode the question sequence and the subgraph triples sequence; \item {BiGGNN-BiGGNN (G-G):} both question graph and sub-KSG are encoded by a BiGGNN respectively; \end{itemize}

 To evaluate the graph-augmented learning to rank model, we use Recall@K (R@K) and Mean Reciprocal Rank (MRR) as the evaluation metrics.
 Recall@K is the proportion of examples that can find sub-KSGs containing answers in the top-K sub-KSGs.
 Mean reciprocal rank is the average of the reciprocal ranks of the sub-KSGs containing answers.
 Furthermore, we use Hits, precision, recall and F1 to evaluate whether reducing the size of the KSG is beneficial to the subsequent answer selection model.
 Hits is the proportion of examples where GraftNet can select answer nodes in the subgraph merging the top-K sub-KSGs.